smaremanda/add-in-docs/design/create-add-in-commands-in-your-manifest-preview.md

 ## Step 5: Add the FunctionFile element
 <a name="versionoverrides"> </a>

- The **FunctionFile** element specifies a file that contains JavaScript code to run when an add-in command uses the **ExecuteFunction** action (see[Button controls](../design/create-add-in-commands-in-your-manifest-preview.md#VersionOverrides10_Buttons) for a description).
+ The **FunctionFile** element specifies a file that contains JavaScript code to run when an add-in command uses the **ExecuteFunction** action (see [Button controls](../design/create-add-in-commands-in-your-manifest-preview.md#VersionOverrides10_Buttons) for a description).
 The **FunctionFile** element's **resid** attribute is set to a HTML file that includes all the JavaScript files your add-in commands require.
 You can't link directly to a JavaScript file.
 You can only link to an HTML file.
 The file name is specified as a **Url** element in the **Resources** element.

 The following is an example of the  **FunctionFile** element.